 Where are those ceilings?
 Some people believe that any limit to human numbers is so remote that its existence is irrelevant to present concerns.
 Others declare that the human population has already exceeded what the earth can support in the long run (how long is usually left unspecified).
-Still others concede that short-term limits may exist, but they argue that technologies, institutions, and values will adapt in unpredictable ways to push ceilings progressively higher so that they recede forever.
+Still others concede that short-term limits may exist, but they argue that technologies, institutions and values will adapt in unpredictable ways to push ceilings progressively higher so that they recede forever.
 The differences of opinion are buttressed by vast disparities in calculation.
-In the past century, experts of various stripes have made estimates of human carrying capacity ranging from less than a billion to more than 1000 billion.
-Who, if anyone, is right?
+In the past century, experts of various stripes have made estimates of human carrying capacity ranging from less than a billion to more than 1,000 billion.
+Who, if anybody, is right?

-For several years, I have been trying to understand the question - How many people can the earth support? - and the answers to it.
-This question cannot be answered by a number or even by a range of numbers.
-The earth's capacity to support people is determined partly by processes that the social and natural sciences have yet to understand, and partly by choices that we and our descendants have yet to make.
+For several years I have been trying to understand the question, "How many people can the earth support?" and the answers to it.
+In the process I came to question the question.
+"How many people can the earth support?" is not a question in the same sense as "How old are you?"; it cannot be answered by a number or even by a range of numbers.
+The earth's capacity to support people is determined partly by processes that the social and natural sciences have yet to understand, partly by choices that we and our descendants have yet to make.